Fueling Your Feline: The Benefits of an Animal-Based Diet | Dr. Elsey's

 Fueling Your Feline: The Benefits of an Animal-Based Diet

 As natural carnivores, cats thrive on an animal-based diet with the necessary proteins to support their unique biological needs.
-Unlike humans, and even dogs, cats need certain nutrients that are naturally found in meat and not in plant-based proteins.
+Unlike humans, and even dogs, cats require certain nutrients that are naturally found in meat and not in plant-based proteins.
 Feeding your feline an animal-based diet will ensure that their muscles, coat and well-being remain in good health.
 We’re here to share why an animal-based diet maximizes your cat’s health and how to make the best choices for their nutrition.

 Natural Carnivores